 \section{Discussion}

-SorryDB scrapes open proof obligations (i.e.\texttt{ sorry} statements) in active Lean formalization projects, with an emphasis on projects that received commits within some recent timeframe.
+SorryDB indexes open proof obligations (i.e. \texttt{sorry} statements) in active Lean formalization projects, with an emphasis on projects that received commits within a recent timeframe.
 This choice is made to promote the selection of projects that are still under development.
-This design ensures that the benchmark keeps targeting new and unsolved tasks, rather than problems that are already well-supported by current available proof automation.
-In practice, this means that each \texttt{sorry} represents a proof obligation that contributors have chosen not to discharge immediately, probably because it would require nontrivial insight, missing lemmas, or substantial refactoring.
+This design ensures that the benchmark keeps targeting new and unsolved tasks, rather than problems that are already well-supported by currently available proof automation.
+In practice, this means that each \texttt{sorry} represents a proof obligation that contributors have chosen not to discharge immediately, probably because it would require nontrivial insight, adding missing lemmas, or substantial refactoring.
 As a result, it is reasonable to expect that each task is, by construction, a meaningful unit of work for evaluating automated theorem provers.
-As automated theorem proving improves and these tools are used to solve sorries, the remaining ones naturally become more challenging, allowing SorryDB to adapt to the current state of the art and remain a moving benchmark that scales with progress rather than becoming saturated.
-In other words, this is an evolving dataset: while we analyze a static snapshot in our evaluations, we plan to take new snapshots of the dataset, for example, on a monthly basis.
-As a consequence, SorryDB will not be saturated: as new theorem provers are released, mathematicians adopt them, and the difficulty of recent \texttt{sorry} filling tasks will increase.
+As automated theorem proving improves and these tools are used to solve \texttt{sorry} statements, the remaining ones naturally become more challenging, allowing SorryDB to adapt to the current state of the art and remain a moving benchmark that scales with progress rather than becoming saturated.
+In other words, this is an evolving dataset: while we analyze a static snapshot in our evaluations, we plan to take new snapshots of the dataset every six months.
+See Appendix~\ref{app:governance} for the full snapshot versioning convention, release cadence, and contamination-control policy.
+As a consequence, SorryDB will not be saturated: as new theorem provers are released, mathematicians adopt them, and the difficulty of recent sorry-filling tasks will increase.

 One drawback of this approach is not knowing the best possible performance on a snapshot: we measure the relative performance among provers, but we do not know how many tasks are actually unsolvable because they are unprovable.
-Trying to prove the negation of the goal for tasks without known solution could be a way to estimate this in the future.
-Moreover, we could adopt in the future an Elo score~\citep{elo-hints}, such as that used in CodeClash~\citep{codeclash}, to emphasize that the evaluation score is relative.
-As a future step, we plan to set up a leaderboard to help comparing the performance of the various state of the art models, and regularly provide an updated snapshot of the dataset.
+Trying to prove the negation of the goal for tasks without a known solution could be a way to estimate this in the future.
+Moreover, we could adopt in the future an Elo score~\citep{elo-hints}, such as that used in CodeClash~\citep{codeclash}, to emphasize that the evaluation score is relative; see Appendix~\ref{app:elo} for details and per-prover Elo ratings.
+As a future step, we plan to set up a leaderboard to compare the performance of the various state of the art models, and regularly provide an updated snapshot of the dataset.

 \paragraph{Limitations.} Regarding current limitations, there are a few directions open to future improvements.